api-grupo-5/.github/profile/readme.md

-# TecnoExpress - IT eCommerce
+# TecnoExpress, an IT eCommerce store
 ## Features / Funcionalidades

 ### English